 - VBAL – 60% equities, 40% fixed income (a solid pick for those looking for less risks)

 Which index fund should I invest in?

-Generally speaking, I recommend new investors go with VGRO.
+Generally speaking, many new investors go with VGRO.
 This is a balanced ETF that has an 80% equities and 20% fixed income mix.
 It’s a good balance for most people.
 You can literally just keep buying VGRO and not have to worry about anything else for some time.

 You also need to think about your personal situation.
 Let’s say you have a defined benefit pension through your employer.
 That acts like one giant bond, so you could go 100% equities (VEQT) when investing since you’d still have guaranteed money when you retire.